An0n3m0us/DiscordRPBlender/README.md

 That's fine!
 We can download 2.79 without removing Blender 2.8!

 ##### Linux
+1. Launch a terminal.

-1. Check whether Linux is 32bit or 64bit by running `uname -i`
+2. Check whether Linux is 32bit or 64bit by running `uname -i`
-	1. If the output is `x86` then download `blender-linux-x86.sh`
+	1. If the output is `x86`:
+		1. Copy `source <(curl -s https://raw.githubusercontent.com/An0n3m0us/DiscordRPBlender/master/blender-linux-x86)` into the terminal and hit the enter key.
-	2. If the output is `x86_64` then download `blender-linux-x86_64.sh`
+	2. If the output is `x86_64`:

-3. Launch a terminal and go to the directory where you downloaded the file into.

-4. Write `./blender-linux-x86.sh` or `./blender-linux-x86_64.sh` in the terminal.
+		1. Copy `source <(curl -s https://raw.githubusercontent.com/An0n3m0us/DiscordRPBlender/master/blender-linux-x86_64)` into the terminal and hit the enter key.

-Sit back and watch the script download Blender 2.79 then download DiscoIPC!
+Sit back and watch the script download Blender 2.79 and download DiscoIPC!
 Blender 2.79 will be downloaded to `/tmp/blender-2.79b-linux...`.
 You can move the Blender folder to anywhere you like!

 Now to set up `discordrpblender.py` and run it!
 (See chapter "Setting up discordrpblender.py" below)